leafok88/lbbs/INSTALL.md

    sudo -u bbs ipcrm -a

-For MSYS2 / MinGW User
+For MSYS2 / CygWin User
 ==================
 Installation of LBBS on MSYS2 is similar to the above steps for Linux, except that:

-1) Use additional config switches to keep compatible with the MSYS2 / MinGW environment.
+1) Use additional config switches to keep compatible with the MSYS2 / CygWin environment.
    ./configure --prefix=$LBBS_HOME_DIR --with-mariadb --without-epoll --without-sysv

 2) Skip those steps not supported by Cygwin (e.g. systemd and logrotate).